 - While the Canadian banking industry is much better positioned to weather banking crises than its U.S. counterpart, managers expect a tighter lending environment in Canadian banks as a spillover effect from the Silicon Valley Bank crisis.
 More conservative lending will pressure banks’ earnings prospects and also exacerbate economic weakness.

 Enthusiasm for M&A

 - Managers are optimistic about the environment for companies seeking to grow through acquisition.
-Relatively low valuation multiples across the market create a target-rich environment for strategic buyers, with investors favouring those with a track record of accretive acquisitions.
+Relatively low valuation multiples across the market create a target-rich environment for strategic buyers, with investors favoring those with a track record of accretive acquisitions.

 - Despite weakening economic sentiment, investors do not expect a severe recession and they are optimistic about copper and lumber when the economy inflects upward.
-While several commodity industries have tight supply, both copper and lumber have very favourable secular demand prospects.
+While several commodity industries have tight supply, both copper and lumber have very favorable secular demand prospects.